tdebella/Mixellence/README.md

 - Live Site URL: [https://](https:///)

 ## Our process
+We discussed and decided early on that we were going to create the repository and all packages necessary to build the site.
+We used redux/redux toolkits to build the store and firebase for the backend and authentication.

 This is a basic web app built using

 ## Front-End
 - HTML5